 Remember that Disney+ isn’t an add-on service with Hulu, so no matter what option you choose, you’ll have to use two different apps to have access to everything.
 For more information on the Disney Bundle, be sure to read through the FAQ here.

 The absolute best deal is available for Verizon customers.
-Verizon is offering an entire year of Disney+ at no extra cost for anyone with a Verizon Wireless unlimited plan, Verizon Fios Home Internet, or Verizon 5G Home Internet service.
-Both new and existing customers are entitled to the freebie.
-To claim it, log in to your Verizon account via the company’s website or the MyVerizon app, then head to Account > Add-ons > Get Disney+.
+Verizon offers an entire year of Disney+ at no extra cost for anyone with a Verizon Wireless unlimited plan or Verizon Fios Home Internet.
+You can access this benefit whether you’re a new customer or you’ve had Verizon for a while already.
+To claim it, log in to your Verizon account via the company’s website or the MyVerizon app, then head to Account > Add-Ons > Get Disney+.

-Once you’ve done the work of creating your account, the next step is to sign in and enjoy.
+Once you’ve done the work of creating your account, the next step is to sign in and enjoy it.
 Thankfully, there’s no shortage of ways to watch.
-Disney+ is available via any standard web browser, and there are native apps for all the popular platforms.
-Those include iOS, Apple TV (tvOS), Google Chromecast, Android, Android TV, Roku, Amazon Fire TV, PlayStation 4, Xbox One, and select Samsung and LG smart TVs.
+Disney+ is available using any standard web browser, and there are native apps for all the popular platforms, including iOS, Apple TV (tvOS), Google Chromecast, Android, Android TV, Roku, Amazon Fire TV, PlayStation 4, Xbox One, and select Samsung and LG smart TVs.

 While that list doesn’t have everything, there are enough popular devices covered by these platforms that you should have no worries accessing Disney+ whichever way you fancy.
 Don’t see your device or platform?
 Sit tight.
 The company is sure to whip up more apps to cover the few bases that remain.